The T-80 turned out to be a complete disaster. T-80 turned out to be a complete disaster. Fuel tank capacity is 80 tons.

 Fuel consumption l/km 3,7

 Modifications T-80U and T-80UD are the most advanced versions of this tank.
-T-80U was created in 1985 in Leningrad, and T-80UD - in 1987 in Kharkov.
-And the T-80U-M1 "Bars" was already created in Russia, after the collapse of the USSR.
-These vehicles received the most advanced fire control system, their protection was improved (by increasing the thickness of the armor and installing dynamic protection).
+The T-80U was created in 1985 in Leningrad, and the T-80UD in 1987 in Kharkov.
+And the T-80U-M1 “Bars” was already created in Russia, after the collapse of the USSR.
+These vehicles received the most advanced fire control system, and their protection was improved (by increasing the thickness of the armor and installing dynamic protection).
 At the same time, the weight of the car increased slightly.
-The T-80UD is distinguished by a more powerful engine (diesel 1000 hp), a new turret with improved armor and an improved fire control system.
-Ammunition was increased.
+The T-80UD features a more powerful engine (diesel 1000 hp), a new turret with more advanced armor and an improved fire control system.
+The ammunition load was increased.

 All modifications of the T-80 tank use an automatic engine control system, which significantly reduces fuel consumption.
 The visibility for the crew has been improved.